History isn't always pretty.

 It happened not three days later.
 After supper one evening, Mr. Morgan ventured out to retrieve the oxen.
 When he didn't return, Mrs. Morgan, unaware of any danger, sent her two boys and only daughter out to find him.
 After a few minutes she heard screaming.
 She quickly grabbed the wood-chopping ax and went out into the wilderness in the direction of the screams.

-What she found was her family being raped and murdered by the Blackfeet Indians.
+What she found was her family being raped and murdered by the Blackfeet.
 In that moment, it is said that Mrs. Morgan turned wild and raised the ax above her head, splitting several Blackfeet heads wide open as she swung in fury at them.
-She killed four Indians and the rest fled, leaving Mrs. Morgan screaming in pain at the violent death of her family.
+She killed four warriors and the rest fled, leaving Mrs. Morgan screaming in pain at the violent death of her family.

 Over time, word spread about the massacre.
 A few mountain men brought her food as they passed through.
-The Indians never bothered her again out of fear that she had been touched by evil that day.
+The Blackfeet never bothered her again out of fear that she had been touched by evil that day.
 It wasn't long before she herself perished.
-But both the Indians and mountain men had already begun referring to the rugged peaks above the wild woman's lean-to as the "Crazy Mountains," and the name stuck.
+But both the Native Americans and mountain men had already begun referring to the rugged peaks above the wild woman's lean-to as the "Crazy Mountains," and the name stuck.

 Today, this old tale is the most widely accepted explanation of how the Crazy Mountain range got its name.
 When I asked around, most of the stories I heard went something like, "Well, some woman went crazy and ran for the mountains."
 The details, it seems, fade with time.